 During your flight

-- sleep if it's a normal time for sleeping at your destination
+try to sleep if it's night time at your destination

 After you arrive